 Without Federated Financial's help, it would take the typical client who makes minimum payments an average of 32 years to pay off their original debt.
 Federated Financial's proven track record enables consumers to become debt free in much less time than they could on their own -- usually within 3 to 5 years -- with reduced monthly payments!Back to Top

-Our program combines two essential elements: The motivation to get out of debt and the ability to do so.
-Under such a plan, you make one convenient monthly payment to Federated Financial, and we disburse all funds to your creditors.
+Our referral program combines two essential elements: The motivation to get out of debt and the ability to do so.
+Under such a plan, you make one convenient monthly payment to our partner companies, and disburse all funds to your creditors.
 Usually this payment is lower than current minimum payments, and it is always within your financial ability to pay.
 When we pay your creditors, it is almost always at a reduced interest rate, so your payments actually go toward reducing your debt.

 - Lower your monthly payments